WhiteWampus/EIDON-PROJECT/README.md

 ### 🜔 The EIDON Project

-## A drag and drop framework for better chatbots
+## Drag and drop seeds for better chatbots

 ## OVERVIEW
 This is an ongoing personal project with the intent to better understand LLM's from the perspective of casual users.